RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 ### Update syncer certificates for Active-Active databases

-To update your syncer certificate on cluster/s running Active-Active database/s follow these steps:
+To update your syncer certificate on cluster/s running Active-Active databases follow these steps:

-**Step 1:** Update your syncer certificate on one or more of the participating clusters using the 'rladmin' command, REST API, or admin console.
+- **Step 1:** Update your syncer certificate on one or more of the participating clusters using the `rladmin` command, REST API, or admin console.
 You can update a single cluster, multiple clusters, or all participating clusters.
-**Step 2:** Update the Active-Active database configuration from the command-line with the [crdb-cli]({{< relref "rs/references/crdb-cli-reference.md" >}}) utility.
+- **Step 2:** Update the Active-Active database configuration from the command-line with the [`crdb-cli`]({{< relref "rs/references/crdb-cli-reference.md" >}}) utility.
 Run this command once for each Active-Active database that resides on the modified clusters.

 ```text
 crdb-cli crdb update --crdb-guid <CRDB-GUID> --force
 ```

 {{<note>}}
 - It is required that you run step 2 shortly as possible after step 1, since between the two steps new syncer connections that use the ‘old’ certificate will get rejected by the cluster that has been updated with the new certificate (in step 1).
-- Do not run any other _crdb-cli crdb update_ operations between the two steps.
+- Do not run any other `crdb-cli crdb update` operations between the two steps.
 - **Known limitation**: Updating syncer certificate on versions prior to 6.0.20-81 will restart the proxy and syncer connections.
-We recommend you schedule the certificate replacement carefully. {{</note>}}
+We recommend you schedule the certificate replacement carefully.
+{{</note>}}

 ## TLS protocol and ciphers